 The project will run from 2020-2024+.
-Ruth and Alison are currently co-authoring an article for The Honest Ulsterman and are co-editing an interdisciplinary volume on the Irish history of mixed relationships.
+Ruth and Alison have co-authoring an article for The Honest Ulsterman which you can read here, and are co-editing an interdisciplinary volume on the Irish history of mixed relationships.

 You can follow the project on Twitter here.